ton-community/ton-docs/docs/develop/data-formats/exotic-cells.md

 ### Merkle Proof

 Merkle Proof cells are used to verify that a portion of the Cell tree data belongs to the full tree.
-This design often prevents the verifier from knowing the full contents of the tree, while only revealing its root hash.
+This design allows the verifier to not store the whole content of the tree, while still being able to verify the content by root hash.

 Merkle Proof has exactly one reference and its level `0 <= l <= 3` must be `max(Lvl(ref) - 1, 0)`.
 These cells contain exactly `8 + 256 + 16 = 280` bits.